anjalis17/win2024-cs107e-project/README.md

    - use button to iterate/select on-screen and tilt down to continue to next screen
 ### game (game_update, random_bag):
  - // @anjali TODO ADD GAME FEATURES
-### music (passive_buzz_intr):
+### music (passive_buzz_intr, music):
  - Plays the song!
 This means MULTITASKING!!
- - Music library allows user to initialize/change tempo, and play a song on repeat USING INTERRUPTS!
+ - Libraries allow user to initialize/change tempo, and play a song on repeat using interrupts!
+Very friendly interface for people who know western classical music
  - Notes that compose a song are specified by a (1) frequency (note letter) and (2) duration (whole/half/quarter/eighth)
- - Very friendly interface for people who know western classical music
  - passive_buzz files are from a previous version of the passive buzzer implementation: they play notes directly instead of controlling the PWM via interrupts

 ## Member contribution
-TODO A short description of the work performed by each member of the team.
 Aditi:
  - for the most part, hardware-side + leaderboard/etc.
  - files: remote, servo, lsd6ds33, i2c, passive_buzz, passive_buzz_intr, game_interlude
-Anjali:
+Anjali: TODO if you wanna add anything
  - for the most part, the game itself
  - files: game_update, random_bag
 Together: